Beryl-Jingxin/PyExoCross/docs/source/conversion.md

 **Note**

-1. ExoMol definition file `.def` (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
+1. ExoMol format definition files `.def`, `.def.json`, and `.adef.json` (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
 2. HITRAN2020 supplementary material ([link](https://hitran.org/media/refs/HITRAN_QN_formats.pdf)) provides the notation and format for quanta identifications for reference.